tunacinsoy/dsa-practices/Network/Python.md

 > print(my_set) # Output: {1, 2, 3} (duplicates removed)
 > ```

-> [!NOTE] What are the differences between tuples and sets?
 > ### **Tuple**
 >
 > - **Ordered**: The elements in a tuple maintain their sequence.